jasny/php-rfc-strict-operators/README.md

 directive `strict_operators`, which limits the type juggling done by operators and makes them throw a `TypeError` for unsupported types.

-Making significant changes to the behavior of operators has significant consequences to backward compatibility.
+Making significant changes to the behavior of operators has severe consequences to backward compatibility.
 Additionally, there is a significant group of people who are in favor of the current method of type juggling.
 Following the rationale of [PHP RFC: Scalar Type